Analysis | What SVB’s Failure Means for the Bank and Its Clients

 2. What does that mean for SVB and its clients?

 The FDIC said that it had created a new bank, the Deposit Insurance National Bank of Santa Clara, to hold the assets of SVB.
 It said that insured depositors — those with $250,000 or less in their accounts — would have access to their money starting March 13.
 Receivership typically means a bank’s deposits will be assumed by another healthy bank, or the FDIC will pay depositors up to the insured limit.
-Typically, the FDIC sells the assets of a failed bank to other financial institutions and pays those with uninsured deposits out of those proceeds.
-Uninsured depositors will get a receivership certificate for the remaining amount of their uninsured funds, the regulator said, adding that it doesn’t yet know that amount.
+But almost all of SVB’s deposits were above that figure, and after no buyer emerged for the California lender, the regulator created a bridge bank to house SVB’s deposits and has promised to make all of its customers whole.

 3. Could a buyer emerge?